musebe/musebecodes/packages/personal-blog-lite/content/blog/Carousel/index.md

 ## **Image Slider Component**

-To be able to consume the api we created and show all the data to the application users, create a components folder on the root of the application and add an `ImageSlider.js` file to it.
+To be able to consume the Api we created and show all the data to the application users, create a components folder on the root of the application and add an `ImageSlider.js` file to it.
 This will be a normal react component.

 #### **Component setup**